 - The default styling capabilities without any code.

 - The flexibility and ability to customize the look and functionality of the components.

 - Using CSS-in-JS.
 I didn't think I would like this as it can be confusing at first and bulk up your file.
-However, the good thing is- the component level independent CSS code-to quickly find the CSS code for a component, does not add complexity with other CSS in the application.
+However, the good thing is- that the component-level independent CSS code to quickly find the CSS code for a component does not add complexity to other CSS in the application.

 - Lack of proper documentation and active technical community support.

 - The availability of properties on the components is inconsistent.
-For example, some of the inputs do not have validation and/or error handling properties.
+For example, some inputs do not have validation and error-handling properties.

-In my opinion, Microsoft will have to create guidelines and strong community support to succeed with Fluent Design.
-The design concepts of Google and Apple have its strong position, making it difficult to compete with them.
+Microsoft must create guidelines and strong community support to succeed with Fluent Design.
+Google and Apple's design concepts have a strong position, making it difficult to compete with them.

 However, since the principles of Fluent sound inspiring and promising, it may influence modern UI design if Microsoft continues to develop it wisely.